 Use Praise as a Tool

 Although discipline can be difficult to carry out, praise is much easier to disperse.
 While both are necessary, it is important to let your children know when they have done something right.
 This will show them that when they perform and behave well, life rewards them.
 Children of addicted parents will often only receive discipline or neglect being praised at all, so it is important for these ideas to be utilized once in recovery.
 Additionally, implement positive experiences together as a family.
-This way your children can understand that there are positive experiences in the world without the influence drugs or alcohol, and learn to develop healthy family relationships themselves.
+This way your children can understand that there are positive experiences in the world without the influence of drugs or alcohol, and learn to develop healthy family relationships themselves.

 For children who were born previous to their parents’ drug or alcohol addiction or can remember their parents being addicted before treatment and recovery, counseling may be necessary.
-Family therapy programs allow for all members of the family to express their concerns and feelings.
+Family therapy programs allow all members of the family to express their concerns and feelings.
 This helps to reduce emotions of anger and resentment while being guided through conversation by an addiction specialist.
 Often times, those addicted to substances do not think that they are harming anyone but themselves.
 This is far from the truth as loved ones, especially children, are affected as well.
 The Wellness Retreat Recovery Center offers a family recovery program for families of recovering addicts.
 This program looks to address the causes of addiction and implement healing strategies that can be used to repair and maintain family relationships throughout recovery.

 Be Patient for Results